 Water Facilities & Other Family Activities on Norwegian Escape

-The Escape also features a nice selection of water activities that will appeal to a range of family members.
-Guests will find two main pools that are open to all guests (and a third open only to folks staying in the exclusive Haven suites).
-One main pool and a second with a waterfall feature that’s designed to attract kids.
+The Escape features a nice selection of water activities that will appeal to a range of family members.
+Guests will find 2 main pools that are open to all guests (and a third open only to folks staying in the exclusive Haven suites).
+One main pool and a second with a waterfall feature is designed to attract kids.

-Escape also features a robust water park — the Aqua Park — with a separate children’s section — Kids’ Aqua Park.
+Escape also features a robust water park, Aqua Park, with a separate children’s section called Kids’ Aqua Park.